 It’s safe to say that the year 2020 has been a game-changer.
 The arrival of the coronavirus pandemic has had a dramatic impact on the way our world functions, and how things will continue in the future.
 It is set to define major trends in virtually all markets, including the AEC sector.

-Addressing the housing crisis with commercial conversions
+Addressing the housing crisis with commercial redevelopment

-Urban studies theorist Richard Florida sees these spaces as potential relief zones for the growing housing problem: “If we think a little bit outside the box, they offer a way (to rebuild) our suburbs, instead of these single-family houses on cul de sacs.”
+Urban studies theorist Richard Florida sees these spaces as potential relief zones for the growing housing crisis: “If we think a little bit outside the box, they offer a way (to rebuild) our suburbs, instead of these single-family houses on cul de sacs.”

-Hotel closures are also going to be especially fruitful for residential development, as individual units come “prepackaged”.
+Hotel closures are also going to be especially fruitful for commercial to residential development, as individual units come “prepackaged”.
 The fact that almost a quarter of all American hotel properties are facing foreclosure signals that the market could be flooded with easy opportunities for housing projects.

 Prioritizing health via design